Peter-Two-Point-O/POUTINE/README.md

 ## Executing The Program
+**UPDATE:  a new commandline interface is now implemented**

+From inside the pre-alpha/ directory, execute: `./poutine.sh --help`

+As before, the reference set can be found in the reference_set/ directory for testing purposes.
+A successful run of the reference set will end with the final line:  "CLEAN EXIT"

+Also as before, you can `&>` the program output into a flat file, and then run consume_results.sh to see the top hits (currently working on redoing the entire output so expect a new commandline grouping of output options very soon).

+Since we're in alpha mode, please try and break the program, including all sorts of commandline shenanigans! :sunglasses:  I don't think we'll plan on checking the formats of input files as that is a bridge too far.

-For this pre-alpha release, a convenience homoplasy_counter.sh file is included to run the program.
-Future versions will likely be a precompiled binary with full command-line switch options like any other Unix binary (e.g. less, top, etc).
+~~For this pre-alpha release, a convenience homoplasy_counter.sh file is included to run the program.
+Future versions will likely be a precompiled binary with full command-line switch options like any other Unix binary (e.g. less, top, etc).~~

-From inside the pre-alpha/ directory, simply execute: `./homoplasy_counter.sh &> output_filename.out &`
+~~From inside the pre-alpha/ directory, simply execute: `./homoplasy_counter.sh &> output_filename.out &`~~

 The `&>` redirects all terminal streams to the output file, while the final `&` backgrounds your process.
 Both are optional.